-• Renovations, additions or repairs to licensed full-day child care centres or potential child care centres as approved by Peel Region.

-- Changes to outdoor play space that are required as a result of the expansion of child care spaces in the centre so that the child care provider continues to comply with Section 24 of O. Reg.
-137/15 under the CCEYA. - Leasehold improvements. - A leasehold improvement is a change made to the interior space of a leased property to meet the operational needs of the child care provider. - For example, partitioning a large space to create smaller program rooms. - Other costs which are reasonable for the purposes of creating, retrofitting, renovating, or expanding a licensed child care space as approved by Peel Region.
-These may include consultant fees for certified architect or engineering services, municipal permitting costs, or other skilled trade costs.
+- Renovations, retrofits or additions to licensed full-day child care centres or potential child care centres as approved by Peel. - Changes to outdoor play space that are required as a result of the expansion of child care spaces in the centre so that the child care provider continues to comply with Section 24 of O. Reg.
+137/15 under the CCEYA. - Leasehold improvements. - A leasehold improvement is a change made to the interior space of a leased property to meet the regulatory needs of licensed child care. - For example, partitioning a large space to create smaller program rooms.